mnestorov/wp-snippets/README.md

 **Note:** You have to call `wc_print_notices()` function in your `single-{post_type}.php`.
 This will display the messages like: **"'Hello world!' has been added to your cart."**.

-## How To Add A New Tab At My Account Page iIn WooCommerce
+## How To Add A New Tab At My Account Page In WooCommerce

 ```php
 /**